Skip to Content

 Expert Tips:

-• Cut the air fryer fingerling potatoes the same size to ensure they cook at the same rate.
+• Cut potatoes the same size.
+Cut the air fryer fingerling potatoes into wedges around the same size to ensure they cook at the same rate.

-• For the best results, be careful not to overcrowd the air fryer basket.
+• Avoid overcrowding.
+Be careful not to overcrowd the air fryer basket.
 This can cause the potatoes to steam rather than roast, preventing them from becoming crispy.

 Nutrition Disclosure: